Strategic plan

 Image

-The University of Arizona Libraries guiding principles and strategic priorities that inform our strategic plan.
+The University of Arizona Libraries launched our current strategic plan to establish guiding principles and strategic priorities while focusing on implementing actions that fulfill our mission and align with the university's strategic imperatives

 Guiding principles